Skip to main content

 b.
 Registered psychiatric nurses administering injectable drugs or substances or implantable devices for medical aesthetic purposes only do so:

-i. with a client-specific order from an authorized health professional, and
+i.
+Under a client-specific order and

-ii. when the ordering health professional, or another health professional who has assumed responsibility for the care of the client, is present within the facility when the procedure is being performed and immediately available for consultation.
+ii.
+When the ordering health professional, or another health professional who has assumed responsibility for the care of the client, is present within the facility when the procedure is being performed and immediately available for consultation.

 Glossary

 Additional education: Additional education is structured education (e.g., workshop, course, program of study) designed for the nurse to attain the competencies required to carry out a specific activity.
-Additional education:
+Additional education

-• builds on the entry-level competencies
+• Builds on the entry-level competencies,

-• identifies the competencies expected of learners on completion of the education,
+• Identifies the competencies expected of learners on completion of the education,

-• includes both theory and application to practice, and
+• Includes both theory and application to practice, and

-• includes an objective evaluation of learners' competencies on completion of the education.
+• Includes an objective evaluation of learners' competencies on completion of the education.

-Advanced activities: Activities that are within a nurse's scope of practice but require additional education, training and/or clinical experience that build on the foundational knowledge, skills, and judgement attained during entry-level nursing education.
+Advanced activities: Activities that are within a nurse's scope of practice but require additional education, training and/or clinical experience that build on the foundational knowledge, skills, ability, and judgement attained during entry-level nursing education.

-Competence: The integration and application of current knowledge, skills, attitudes, and judgment required to perform safely, ethically, and appropriately within an individual's practice.
+Competence: The integration and application of current knowledge, skills, ability, and judgment required to perform ethically, safely and in accordance with all applicable ethics standards and practice standards.

-Competencies: The knowledge, skills, attitudes, and judgment required to provide safe, competent, and ethical care within an individual's practice or in a designated role or setting.
+Competencies: The knowledge, skills, ability and judgment required to provide safe, competent, and ethical care within an individual's practice or in a designated role or setting.

 Decision support tools (DSTs): Evidence-based documents used by nurses to support clinical judgment and decision-making by guiding the assessment, diagnosis and treatment of client-specific clinical problems.
-DSTs come in various forms and are created by organizations or specialists in a specific area of health care.

 Footnotes